ibm-cloud-docs/account/iam-account_management.md

 | Writer        | Permissions beyond the reader role, including creating and editing service-specific resources. |
 {: caption="Table 16.
 Roles and example actions for the {{site.data.keyword.compliance_short}} service" caption-side="top"}

-To access all of the {{site.data.keyword.compliance_short}}, you must also assign permissions for the Security Advisor service.
-For more information, see [Assigning access for the Security and Compliance Center](/docs/security-compliance?topic=security-compliance-access-management).
-{: note}

 ### Software instance
 {: #sw-instance-account-management}